 Criminals begin the wire fraud process long before the attempted theft occurs.
-Most often, they begin with technique called “phishing”.
+Most often, they begin with a technique called “phishing”.
 It can be in the form of emails, website forms or phone calls to fraudulently obtain private information.
-Criminals trick users into inputting their information or clicking a link that allows hackers to steal log in and password information.
+Criminals trick users into inputting their information or clicking a link that allows hackers to steal login and password information.

-Once hackers gain access to an email account, they can monitor emails to find someone in the process of buying a home.
-Criminals can use the stolen information to send fraudulent wire transfer instructions disguised to come from a professional you’re working with to purchase a home, including real estate agents, title companies, attorneys or consumers.
-If you receive an email with wiring instructions, don’t respond.
+Once hackers gain access to an email account, they monitor emails to find someone in the process of buying a home.
+Criminals use the stolen information to send fraudulent wire transfer instructions disguised to come from a professional you’re working with, including real estate agents, title companies, attorneys or consumers.
+If you receive an email with wiring instructions, do not respond.
 Email is not a secure way to send financial information.
 If you take the bait, your money could be gone in minutes.

 Five tips to protect you against wire fraud: